loopbackio/loopback.io/pages/en/lb3/Defining-and-using-roles.md

 The first example used the "$owner" dynamic role to allow access to the owner of the requested project model.

 {% include note.html content="

-To qualify a $owner, the target model needs to have a belongsTo relation to the User model (or a model extends from User) and property matching the foreign key of the target model instance.
+To qualify a `$owner`, the target model needs to have a belongsTo relation to the User model (or a model that extends User) and property matching the foreign key of the target model instance.
-The check for $owner is only performed for a remote method that has ':id' on the path, for example, GET `/api/users/:id`.
+The check for `$owner` is performed only for a remote method that has ':id' on the path, for example, GET `/api/users/:id`.
 " %}

 Use [`Role.registerResolver()`](http://apidocs.loopback.io/loopback/#role-registerresolver)